Email List Building Strategies Your Dog Could Do

 Therefore, don’t scare them off by requiring them to provide more than is needed to deliver the emails they’re signing up for.

-If your program truly requires responses in seventeen different form fields, then set expectations clearly about how you will and won’t use those responses.
+If you truly need seventeen different form fields, then set expectations clearly about how you will and won’t use those responses.

 Consider asking for minimal information up front, to lower the barriers to subscribing.